 Course fees, late registration fees, textbooks and/or noncredit-bearing course costs are not waived under this procedure.
 Credit-bearing courses taken for an audit grade are eligible for a tuition waiver.

-An employee who is dismissed or separated from service prior to the first meeting of a class for which a waiver has been approved may either withdraw from or elect to pay tuition and the media fee.
-Tuition and the media fee may be waived if dismissal or separation from service occurs after the first meeting of the class(es) and the employee or dependent has attended the class(es) at least once.
+If an employee is dismissed or otherwise separates from service prior to the first meeting of a class for which a waiver issued under this procedure was used, the recipient of the waiver(s) may either withdraw from the class or elect to pay tuition and the media fee.
+Tuition and the media fee will remain waived if dismissal or separation from service occurs after the first meeting of the class(es) and the recipient of the waiver(s) has attended the class(es) at least once.

-Flexible Work Schedule
+4.2 Flexible Work Schedule